overview/overview-server/znmeb-release/Windows.md

 ## Finding the IP address of the server

 Depending on what version of Windows you have, you may need to hunt for this next step.
 You need to find a "Git Bash" icon and start up the Git Bash terminal window.
-When you have the Git bash terminal window, type `boot2docker ip` at the `$` prompt. ***This is the IP address where your local Overview server will listen for browsers, so write this down!*** After you've written down the IP address, close the window.
+When you have the Git Bash terminal window, type `boot2docker ip` at the `$` prompt. ***This is the IP address where your local Overview server will listen for browsers, so write this down!*** After you've written down the IP address, close the window.

 ![](https://raw.githubusercontent.com/znmeb/overview-server/master/znmeb-release/WindowsScreenshots/2014-11-05%2016_18_42-MINGW32__c_Users_Ed.png)